-Our mission is to empower local communities working and organizing to improve their social conditions, particularly for those lacking basic standards of living.
-We aim to accomplish this mission by reporting on a multitude of academic, philosophical and spiritual perspectives, with a primary focus on evidence-based research.
+Our mission is to empower communities across Canada that aspire to improve social conditions.
+Our focus is on harm reduction, addiction, homelessness and social stability.
+We aim to accomplish this mission by reporting on a multitude of academic, philosophical and spiritual perspectives.

-With a population approaching 45,000 people, Vernon, British Columbia is world-renowned for its stunning lakes and scenic landscape.
+With a population approaching 45,000, Vernon, British Columbia is world-renowned for its stunning lakes and scenic landscape.
 It’s a beautiful city with a strong middle-class and thriving business community.

-The way forward is among us, so let’s open our hearts and find it together.
+The way forward is among us.
+Let’s open our hearts and find it together.